-The project supports the acquisition and redevelopment of all 24 of the existing West Birch Townhomes and the construction of West Birch Estates, a 16-unit apartment building affordable to households earning approximately $26,150 to $45,480 per year.
+The project supports the acquisition and redevelopment of all 24 of the existing West Birch Townhomes and the construction of a 16-unit apartment building nearby, affordable to households earning approximately $26,150 to $45,480 per year.
 Project developer Central Minnesota Housing Partnership (CMHP) commissioned Blumentals/ Architecture, Inc. to design and oversee construction of the complex, which will accommodate a range of family sizes with 1-, 2-, 3-, and 4-bedroom units and provide community spaces including a new playground.
 Blumentals/ Architecture will provide big-ticket energy conservation upgrades to the existing Townhomes — from new exterior windows to central cooling.

 Hallin is overjoyed that more Princeton families will have access to the same opportunities she and her boys could access once they moved into a home they could afford.